sumukshashidhar/toggl-visualizer/README.md

 and you should get a plotly graph

+## Using your own data
+To use your own data, just modify the sample.py file to contain your filepath and your cleaned filepath instead of the sample

 # The Future

-I'll make a directory mapping and auto-graphing module for this in the future.
+A directory mapping and auto-graphing module is planned

+# Contributions

+Please help